MohamedAlyMatar/Sprints-Flutter-Bootcamp-Tasks/shop_app/README.md

 <br>
 <br>

-# Updates for sign up page task
+# Updates: for sign up page task

 Added a **Sign In Screen** for the Xiaomi Shopping App.
 Implementing the functionality for user input validation, password visibility toggle, and navigation to the home page upon successful sign-in.